waimea-jlerch/200DTD-assesment/docs/Design.md

 <!-- Replace this text with a clear explanation of what the implication means. -->

 **Why is this relevant to this project?** <br>
 I need to design my system to be as easy to use as I can as the end-user for this project came from all around the world with different english and IT background.
-I have to make sure that the system have simple language that most people will understand and an easy to understand interface that will be usable for everyone even if they are not good with IT.
-A help page is also necessary to help people who are stuck with how to use the system.
+I have to make sure that the  interface is easy to understand, and will be usable for everyone even if they are not good with IT.
 <!-- Replace this text with an explanation of why the implication is relevant to this particular project. -->

 As I design my system’s UI, I will refer to Nielsen’s heuristics and try to make sure that the UI meets them as far as possible.
-Specifically, I will aim for my website to have the same UI design throughout the pages and follow other website convensions so that it is easy for people to catch on how to navigate around the website (Consistency and standards).
+Specifically, I will aim for my website to have the same UI design throughout the pages with good consistency and follow other website convensions so that it is easy for people to catch on how to navigate around the website (Consistency and standards).
 Moreover, They should be able to arrange the events as they please like: order by A-Z, order by events register closing time, and so on for easy browsing (Flexibility and efficiency of use).
 The user should also have to ability to undo or cancle their sign ups incase they change their minds.
 The button to leave or way out of pages should also be easy to spot (User control and freedom).
-When registering into events they can type a few letters and a list will appear for them to select without the need to type out the whole name out and to prevent mispelling (Recognition rather than recall).
+When registering into events they select their name from the list that will appear for them to select without the need to type out the whole name to prevent mispelling (Recognition rather than recall).
 Lastly, I will provide a help section/page that end-user could go to if they have trouble understanding the UI and how to sign up to events (Help and documentation).

 <!-- Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication. -->To make sure that I have succeeded this I will need to test-out the system with my end-user and get feedback to improve my system.